DEPARTMENT OF SPANISH AT UNT POLICY ON STUDENT ISSUES WITH INSTRUCTORS

-If a student in any Spanish class has an issue with her/his instructor (e.g. appeal a grade, disagreement about attendance record, interpretation of a class assignment, etc.), the student should follow these procedures:
+When a student has class-related issues with her/his instructor (e.g. appeal a grade, disagreement about attendance record, interpretation of a class assignment, assigned grades, etc.), she/he should follow these steps to reach a resolution:

 A. The student should consult with the instructor to attempt to resolve the issue.

 B. If the issue is not resolved to the student's satisfaction, then she/he should follow the UNT Grade Appeals policy (https://policy.unt.edu/policy/06-040).
 According to UNT policy 06.040 a student may appeal a grade when the student believes the:

 - grade was based on unfair treatment;

 - instructor departed from standards set out in the course syllabus without a rational academic reason; or